 Students at Our Lady Queen of Peace School are involved in inter-school netball, basketball and soccer.

-Students from Years 4 to 7 represent the school in sports carnivals throughout the year, including Rugby Tag, Handball, Swimming, Touch Football, Cross Country, Athletics, Football, Soccer and Softball.
+Students from Years 4 - 6 represent the school in sports carnivals throughout the year, including Rugby Tag, Handball, Swimming, Touch Football, Cross Country, Athletics, Football, Soccer and Softball.

 Parents are welcome to be involved in supporting their child in sporting events and are also provided with opportunities to become involved in school sports as a coach or team manager.